microsoft/semantic-kernel-starters/sk-csharp-chatgpt-plugin/README.md

 To configure the starter, you need to provide the following information:

-- Define the properties of the plugin in the [appsettings.json](./config/appsettings.json) file.
+- Define the properties of the plugin in the [appsettings.json](./azure-function/appsettings.json) file.
-- Enter the API key for your AI endpoint using [.NET Secret Manager](#using-net-secret-manager)
+- Enter the API key for your AI endpoint in the [local.settings.json](./azure-function/local.settings.json) file.

 For Debugging the console application alone, we suggest using .NET [Secret Manager](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) to avoid the risk of leaking secrets into the repository, branches and pull requests.